kharashubham/Gesture-Recognition-Classsifier/README.md

 So this data for 4 gestures is in good form to be used as is on any algorithm/model that may require similar type of data.

-Anyone trying to implement this paper from scratch and is not able to replicate the results please feel free to get in touch, We would love to contribute.
+Anyone trying to implement this paper from scratch and is not able to replicate the results please feel free to get in touch, we would love to contribute.